Clavo huasca (Clove vine or White clove) is a large woody vine (liana) from the Amazon

 phenylpropanoid glycoside (eugenol), katchimoside.

-Clove vine is used in traditional Amazonian medicine as a tonic and energizer as well as a treatment for
+Clove vine is used in Traditional Amazonian Medicine as a tonic and energizer as well as a remedy for

 A study of the antioxidant and anti-inflammatory activities of Clove vine bark extract, showed the presence